Alandur: Economy

 MGR Market or Alandur grocery market is about 200 years old.
 It is located in the middle of MKN Road (MKN Road starts from Guindy and ends at Meenabakkam Airport in GST Road).
-Alandur grocery market was donated to local marketeers by M. G. Ramachandran, a philanthropist and a former chief minister of Tamil Nadu.
+Alandur groceries market was donated to local marketeers by M. G. Ramachandran, a philanthropist and a former chief minister of Tamil Nadu.

 Transportation

 Alandur is well connected with road network system and round the clock bus facility is available.
 Kathipara Junction is at Alandur; there are several bus routes.
 It has the RTO for Meenambakkam at its former municipal building, which issues registration series TN-22.

 The nearest railway station is St. Thomas Mount railway station; there are plans to accommodate five modes of public transport – suburban railway, Southern Railway, Metro Rail, MRTS and public buses.
 The St. Thomas Mount Railway station will be providing a facility to accommodate 1200 cars.
 This will be the first time that a commercial space of two floors will be attached with the transit station.
 The work is in-progress.